aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-debian-packages.md

 # W: hello: wrong-bug-number-in-closes #nnnn in the installed changelog (line 3)
 ```

-To see verbose description of the problems we can use the `--info` flag or the `lintian-info` command.
+NOTE: To see verbose description of the problems we can use the '--info' flag or the 'lintian-info' command.
+For Python packages, there is also a 'lintian4python' tool that provides some additional lintian checks.

 Reference: [Lintian User's Manual](https://lintian.debian.org/manual/index.html).